 As our feline friends get older, their health needs tend to change.
-Cats are typically considered “senior” once they reach about 11 years old.
-At this point, they may become more prone to digestive issues, dental disease and other common health issues.
-The good news is, there are steps their human companions can take to keep senior cats healthy and comfortable throughout their twilight years.
+Cats are typically considered “senior” when they reach 11 years old.
+At this point, they may become more prone to digestive issues, dental disease, and other common health issues.

-You can also keep senior cats comfortable and content with the beds, pillows and townhouses from The Cat’s Inn.
-Vet clinics, groomers, breeders, boarding facilities, pet-friendly hotels and more turn to us for our attractive accommodations made just for cats.
-Give us a call at (877) 288-7466 to learn more today!
+You can also keep senior cats comfortable and content with the townhouses from The Cat’s Inn!
+Vet clinics, groomers, breeders, boarding facilities, pet-friendly hotels, and more turn to us for our attractive accommodations made specifically for the safety and comfort of your feline companions.